makrai/notes/zaheer2007-big-bird-transformer-long.md

   * can handle sequences of length up to 8x of what was previously possible
   * drastically improves performance on question answering and summarization
   * novel applications to genomics data

+## 4.1 Encoder-Decoder Tasks

+### Summarization Document summarization is a task of creating a short and

+* We used Arxiv [20] PubMed [20] BigPatent datasets for testing our model
+* we focus on abstractive summarization of long documents where using a longer contextual encoder should improve performance.
+The reasons are two fold:
+  * salient content can be evenly distributed in the long document, not just in
+    * by design in the BigPatents dataset [78].
+Second, longer documents
+  * a richer discourse structure and summaries are considerably more abstractive
+* we warm start from
+  * our general purpose MLM pretraining on base-sized models as well as
+  * SOTA summarization specific pretraining from Pegasus [107] on large-sized
+* significant improvement.
+Along with hyperparameters, we also present
+* results on shorter but more widespread datasets in App.
+E.5, which show that using sparse attention does not hamper performance either.